hubverse-org/hubEnsemblesManuscript/README.md

 You can download the compendium as a zip from from this URL:
 [master.zip](/archive/master.zip).
 After unzipping:

-- open the `.Rproj` file in RStudio
+- Open the `.Rproj` file in RStudio
-- run `devtools::install(dependencies = TRUE)` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file).
+- Run `devtools::install(dependencies = TRUE)` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file).
 You might need to install `devtools` first by running `install.packages("devtools")`.
+  - A `renv.lock` with the exact versions of packages used is also present in the repository
-- finally, open `analysis/paper/hubEnsembles_manuscript.qmd` and knit to produce the `hubEnsembles_manuscript.html`, or run `rmarkdown::render("analysis/paper/hubEnsembles_manuscript.qmd")` in the R console
+- Finally, open `analysis/paper/hubEnsembles_manuscript.qmd` and knit to produce the `hubEnsembles_manuscript.html`, or run `rmarkdown::render("analysis/paper/hubEnsembles_manuscript.qmd")` in the R console